nshiab/simple-data-analysis/README.md

 import { SimpleWebDB } from "./node_modules/simple-data-analysis/dist/bundle.js"
 ```

-You can also import the minified bundle with a npm-based CDN like [esm.sh](https://esm.sh/), as shown below.
+You can also import the minified bundle with a npm-based CDN like [esm.sh](https://esm.sh/).

-You'll find an example here.
+You'll find an example [here](https://github.com/nshiab/simple-data-analysis/blob/main/examples/index.html).
 You can copy and paste the code into an HTML file.
 You can also adapt it to any bundler or framework of your choice.

 ### Others